Farm-Orbit/farmorb_web/docs/FEATURES.md

-# Farmorb Features Implementation Status
+# FarmOrbit Features Implementation Status

 ## 🎯 Overview
-This document tracks the implementation status of all features across the Farmorb platform, including both backend API and frontend UI components.
+This document tracks the implementation status of all features across the FarmOrbit platform, including both backend API and frontend UI components.

 ---